 Drivers who are classed as high risk offenders are required to satisfy the DVLA of their fitness to drive by taking and passing a DVLA medical examination before the DVLA will issue them with a driving licence.
-This is to ensure they meet the DVLA medical standards of fitness to drive and they a) are not alcohol dependent and/or b) do not misuse alcohol.
+This is to ensure they meet the DVLA medical standards of fitness to drive and they:

 This is all set to change as section 88 of The Road Traffic Act 1988 has been amended.
 As of 1st June 2013, high risk offenders will no longer be legally entitled to drive while awaiting their DVLA medical examination results.

 As of 1st June 2013 high risk offenders will only be legally entitled to drive if and when they take and successfully pass the DVLA medical examination and have been issued a driving licence by the DVLA.

 High Risk Offender Scheme Extended

 The Motor Vehicle (Driving Licences) Regulations 1999 provides legislation on the criteria drivers must meet in order to be classified as a high risk offender.